tscircuit/tscircuit/docs/rfcs/auto-decoupling-detection-and-enforcement.md

   distant bulk rail; and
 - whether another power pin is a better match.

-The ranking is deterministic and lexicographic.
-Strong topology evidence is considered before value hints, names, or proximity.
+The ranking is deterministic and lexicographic: existing explicit relationship, exact recommended-value match, topology and branch structure, routed geometry, generic value prior, then names.
 Several weak hints must never combine into authoritative evidence.

 Confidence communicates ambiguity, not electrical correctness: